PgBulkInsert/PgBulkInsert/README.md

 ## Usage ##

-You can use [PgBulkInsert] API in two different ways.
-The first one is to use the ``SimpleRowWriter``, when you don't have an explicit Java POJO, that matches a Table.
-The second way is to use an ``AbstractMapping<TEntityType>`` to define a mapping between your Java POJO and a PostgreSQL table.
+You can use [PgBulkInsert] API in various ways.

+The first one is to use the ``SimpleRowWriter`` when you don't have an explicit Java POJO, that matches a Table.
+The second way is to use an
+``AbstractMapping<TEntityType>`` to define a mapping between a Java POJO and a PostgreSQL table.
+The third way is to use the ``JpaMapping`` module, that allows you to reuse existing JPA mappings.

 ## Using the SimpleRowWriter ##